When you think about security, “user-friendly” probably isn’t the first term that comes to mind.

 The math behind cryptography is absolutely mind-blowing, but the best secure products don’t look complex at all; in fact, they hide the complexities to create a great user experience.

-I regularly use BBM Protected with one of the designers to discuss confidential projects.
-I know that it’s the most secure instant messaging app out there, providing three layers of encryption, but that’s not why I use it; I use BBM Protected because it looks, feels and acts just like the normal BBM that I know and love.
+I regularly use BBM Enterprise (formerly known as BBM Protected) with one of the designers to discuss confidential projects.
+I know that it’s the most secure instant messaging app out there, providing three layers of encryption, but that’s not why I use it; I use BBM Enterprise because it looks, feels and acts just like the normal BBM that I know and love.
 Quite literally, the only visible difference is that my messages appear in blue to remind me that the conversation is protected above and beyond the standard BBM encryption.

 Myth #2: There’s always a trade-off between security and usability